canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/setup-rocketchat-server-on-ubuntu/setup-rocketchat-server-on-ubuntu.md

 ### Accessing your server

 By default, your server will be available on port 3000.
-You can access this by going to `serverIP:3000` in your web browser, or `localhost:3000` if you're running the server locally.
+You can access this by going to `serverIP:3000` (replacing ‘serverIP’ with your server’s IP address) in your web browser, or `localhost:3000` if you're running the server locally.
 You should be greeted by the following screen:

 ![RocketChat login page](images/1.png)